 We take privacy very seriously.
 We share a commitment with Covered Entities to protect the privacy and confidentiality of Protected Health Information (PHI) that we obtain subject to the terms of a Business Associate Agreement.

-This Policy is provided to help you better understand how we at TASC, use, disclose, and protect PHI in accordance with the terms of Business Associate Agreements.
+This policy is provided to help you better understand how we use, disclose, and protect PHI in accordance with the terms of Business Associate Agreements.

-Attention TASC Clients: Please download this updated (September 2013) Business Associate Agreement and save it in your records.
+TASC clients: Please download this updated (August 2020) Business Associate Agreement and save it in your records.

-Business Associate Agreement (BA Agreement).
-A Business Associate Agreement is a formal written contract between TASC and a Covered Entity that requires TASC to comply with specific requirements related to PHI.
+- Business Associate Agreement (BA Agreement).
+A formal written contract between TASC and a Covered Entity that requires TASC to comply with specific requirements related to PHI.

-Covered Entity.
-A Covered Entity is a health plan, health care provider, or healthcare clearinghouse that must comply with the HIPAA Privacy Rule.
+- Covered Entity.
+A health plan, healthcare provider, or healthcare clearinghouse that must comply with the HIPAA Privacy Rule.

 Use and Disclosure of PHI

 We may use PHI for our management, administration, data aggregation and legal obligations to the extent such use of PHI is permitted or required by the BA Agreement and not prohibited by law.
 We may use or disclose PHI on behalf of, or to provide services to, Covered Entities for purposes of fulfilling our service obligations to them, if such use or disclosure of PHI is permitted or required by the BA Agreement and would not violate the Privacy Rule.